vruss14/web-development-blog/README.md

 # Web Development Blog

+A simple blog where web developers can post their latest tips/discoveries.

 ## Description

 This full-stack application utilizes back-end technologies such as Node.js, Express.js, and Sequelize, along with Handlebars as a template engine to render HTML dynamically.
 The application also uses Bootstrap for styling, as well as Lorem Picsum for placeholder images.
 A user cannot access their personal dashboard and read the blog posts on the site until they have logged in or signed up.